 “If that’s what you want to call it.
 The city is disintegrating before our eyes, the consequence of decades of madcap policy and a burgeoning population.”

 She gestured to Syzr who switched on a series of feeds, each showing a different genre of barbarity.
 In the upper right hand corner of the screen was a intricate chart displaying incidence of institutionally recognized crimes.
-One panel displayed a newsfeed from Aecer Digest, the largest news corporation in the city, wherein aerial footage ran of three men assaulting a woman in an alley with the headline, “Riots continue after Kryos-connected vigilante killing.”
+One panel displayed a newsfeed from Aecer Digest, the largest news corporation in the city, wherein aerial footage ran of three men standing before a woman in an alley, facing down a large figure, barely in frame, with the headline, “Riots continue after Kryos-connected vigilante killing.”

 Syzr shook his head and crossed his arms about his vermeil-plated chest as Straker took a seat and lit up a cigarette; she offered one of the neat, psychoactive cylinders to Ryard, but he politely declined.